 Borderline results may be difficult to interpret.

-The bowel may appear normal because of treatment (medicine or restricted intake of gluten), because there are skip lesions (the sample was taken from an unaffected site) or the intestine may be unaffected by the disease.
+- The bowel may appear normal because of treatment (gluten-free diet and/or medication), skip lesions (the sample was taken from an unaffected site) or the intestine may be unaffected by the disease.

 What is the treatment for dermatitis herpetiformis?

 Gluten-free diet for life is strongly recommended in patients with DH, as it:

 - Reduces the requirement for medication to control DH